OneNeptune/CardioCarto/README.md

 ##### Index Item Creation

-To facilitate DRY coding practices, I integrated dynamic index generation dependent on user selected filters. `DetailIndexItem` or `ThumbnailIndexItem` is provided as a conditional paramter to `createIndexItems` where it is then used to assign the component type to be used in building the index.
+To facilitate DRY coding practices, I integrated dynamic index generation dependent on user selected filters. `DetailIndexItem` or `ThumbnailIndexItem` is provided as a conditional parameter to `createIndexItems()` where it is then used to assign the component type to be used in building the index.

 ``` JavaScript